rust-community/rustbridge/workshops/installfest/user-guide.md

 The package makes it easier to code with Rust with features like colored text and auto-formatting.

 1. In Atom, navigate to Preferences, then Install.
+    (On Windows, you can find this under File, then Settings; or hit Ctrl+,)

 2. Search for "rust".